Here are the current lockdown measures in Greece for May 2021. This article presents the main COVID-related restrictions

 Lockdown Measures Greece May 2021

-Greece has been in a strict lockdown since November 2020.
-Movement has been restricted, and many shops, businesses and services have been closed for months.
-They are now reopening slowly.
+Greece was in a strict lockdown since November 2020 to May 2021.
+Movement was restricted, and many shops, businesses and services were closed for months.

-Many of the lockdown measures in Greece for May 2021 have been carried over from March 2021.
-With tourism officially reopening 0n 14th May 2021, they are being lifted gradually.
+Many of the lockdown measures in Greece for May 2021 had been carried over from March 2021.
+With tourism officially reopening 0n 14th May 2021, they were gradually lifted.

 Hi, I’m Vanessa from Athens!
 I’ve been following the lockdown measures in Greece since Day 1.
 In this article, I’ve summarized the new measures in Greece for May 2021.
 I’m hoping to help anyone living or currently travelling to Greece, especially non Greek speakers.
 This article will no longer be updated – you can go here for all latest measures.

 May 2021 Lockdown Restrictions in Greece

 Here is a summary of all current lockdown restrictions in Greece:

 - There is currently a curfew from 23.00 – 05.00 all around Greece.

 - In order to move around, everyone needs to use a movement permit (send an sms from a Greek phone number, or fill in a paper form).
 If you are moving around for work-related reasons, you will need a special form by your employer.
 You can find more information in the official FORMA website.